 The Kruisvest windmills are four windmills located on Kruisvest street that originated in medieval times.
 All four windmills sit atop their own hills, so it’s a great vantage point from which to observe the whole city.
 Next to the windmills is Hof de Jonghe – a park where you can feed and photograph sheep.
 However, this depends on the time of the year you choose for your visit.
 In spring and summer, you will be able to spot the sheep, but during winter the park will most likely be empty.

 Eat a Belgian Waffle in the Markt

 Waffles are sold by street vendors and shops for 1 to 3 euros, depending on the amount of toppings.
 When you are done getting your waffle, you can wander around the Markt.
-There are many museums and shops in the Markt, that you could spend hours exploring the marketplace.
-One important stop to make in the Markt is Choco-Story – a chocolatier and chocolate museum that displays the history of Belgian chocolate.
+There are many museums and shops in the Markt that you could spend hours exploring the marketplace.
+One important stop to make here is Choco-Story – a chocolatier and chocolate museum that displays the history of Belgian chocolate.
 And a bonus for visiting Choco-Story is they give out free samples!
 Free chocolate, anyone?

 Explore the City on a Boat Canal Tour

 You can’t go to Bruges without taking a boat tour on the canal that runs through the city.
 You will be able to view the city from a different perspective compared to just walking around the town.
 Boat tours run from March until November every year, since that is when the weather is optimal, and a 30-minute ride costs 8 euros per person.
 For more information, see the official Bruges tourism website – Visit Bruges.

 Go on a Brewery Tour & Experience Nightlife at Bauhaus Bar